-§10-301 Contract Controversies.
+§10-105 Contract Controversies.

-(1) Public Procurement Unit Subject to Article 9 (Legal and Contractual Remedies).
-Under a Cooperative Purchasing agreement, controversies arising between an administering Public Procurement Unit and its bidders, offerors, or contractors shall be resolved between the ordering Public Procurement Unit and the supplying bidders, offerors, or contractors in accordance with [Article 9 (Legal and Contractual Remedies)] [the [administering] [ordering] Public Procurement Unit's existing procedures].

-- (2) Public Procurement Unit Not Subject to Article 9 (Legal and Contractual Remedies).
-Any Public Procurement Unit which is not subject to Article 9 (Legal and Contractual Remedies), Part E (Procurement Appeals Board), is authorized to: - (a) enter into an agreement with the [State] Procurement Appeals Board [or other State administrative agency designated to resolve disputes] to use such board [or agency] to resolve controversies between the Public Procurement Unit and its contractors, whether or not such controversy arose from a Cooperative Purchasing agreement; and - (b) enter into an agreement with another Public Procurement Unit to establish procedures or use such unit's or activity's existing procedures to resolve controversies with contractors, whether or not such controversy arose under a cooperative purchasing agreement.
+- (1) Public Procurement Unit Subject to Article 9 (Legal and Contractual Remedies).
+Under a Cooperative Purchasing agreement, controversies arising between an administering Public Procurement Unit and its bidders, offerors, or contractors shall be resolved between the ordering Public Procurement Unit and the supplying bidders, offerors, or contractors in accordance with [Article 9 (Legal and Contractual Remedies)] [the [administering] [ordering] Public Procurement Unit's existing procedures]. - (2) Public Procurement Unit Not Subject to Article 9 (Legal and Contractual Remedies).
+Any Public Procurement Unit which is not subject to Article 9 (Legal and Contractual Remedies), is authorized to enter into an agreement with another Public Procurement Unit to establish procedures or use such unit's or activity's existing procedures to resolve controversies with contractors, whether or not such controversy arose under a cooperative purchasing agreement.